top of page

 The shape of your ear canal - Unlike the general belief that the ear canal is like a straight pipe from your pinna straight up to your eardrum, the shape of the ear canal can be very different from person to person.
 Often the ear canal is upward and as goes inside it turns backwards.
 The shape of the ear canal is also another factor in the retention of the dome.
 Again the choice and the size of the dome can mitigate the retention issues to some extent.

-What if the dome and the wire are the right ones but still my hearing aids don’t stay in my ears?
+What if the dome and the wire are the right ones but still hearing aids don’t stay in my ears?

 If the shape and the size of the dome are right and if the length of the receiver wire is good your audiologist could suggest using the retainer wire (or lock) to hold the domes in Place.
 The retainer wire is a small piece of plastic wire that is connected to the dome or the receiver and springs inside your concha bowl.